 This course will use a variety of literature and reading strategies that bring to life ideas about common patterns of human experience throughout time.
-Students in this course will collaborate, discuss, research, write and present orally.

-Additionally, dramatic inquiry strategies will be used throughout reading and analysis processes of various texts.
+Students in this course will collaborate, discuss, research, write and present orally.Additionally, dramatic inquiry strategies will be used throughout reading and analysis processes of various texts.

-ELA1010 English 10

-ELA1110 English 10 Enriched

-ELA1310 English 10 Foundations

-Prerequisite: English 9
+ELA1010 English 10 ELA1110 English 10 Enriched ELA1310 English 10 Foundations Grade Level: 10 Length/Credit: 1 year - 1.0 credit Prerequisite: English 9

 English 10 requires reading and writing on a daily basis.
 Students develop reading, writing, speaking and listening skills while studying fiction, non-fiction, poetry and drama.
-Writing assignments will include informal journaling, letter writing, and developing narrative, persuasive, informational and research-based papers.

-Students will work to improve their vocabulary, grammar, sentence structure and style in writing throughout the year.
+Writing assignments will include informal journaling, letter writing, and developing narrative, persuasive, informational and research-based papers.Students will work to improve their vocabulary, grammar, sentence structure and style in writing throughout the year.
+ELA1011 English 11 ELA1111 English 11 Enriched ELA1311 English 11 Foundations Grade Level: 11 Length/Credit: 1 year - 1.0 credit

-ELA1011 English 11 ELA1111 English 11 Enriched ELA1311 English 11 Foundations skills focus on increased understanding as reading moves from simple to complex.
+English 11 focuses on non-fiction and fiction depicting the cultural values, beliefs and behavior of 20th century global citizens.
+Students focus on the writing, research, speaking, and discussion necessary for success in life.
+Reading skills focus on increased understanding as reading moves from simple to complex.
 Nonfiction will also be incorporated into the class often, especially as related to primary sources and a choice book.